 Registration fee for $500 ticket: $10.99

-Whova conference registration software is so cost-effective because it is bundled with the Whova event app.
+Whova conference registration software can be so cost-effective because it is bundled with the Whova event app.
 The Whova app won the Best Event App award because of its multifaceted mobile brochure and the ability of boosting audience participation and attendee networking.
 Check out Whova’s time-saving management tools included in the bundle: name badges, event check-in, website builder, session capacity management and attendance tracking, live poll, and more.

-Cons: You may opt out other event management tools but not the event app.
-If you expect fewer than 50 attendees, or if it is a wedding or party, Whova may not be a good fit.
+Cons: If you expect fewer than 50 attendees, or if your event is a wedding or party, Whova may not be a good fit.